gauravin213/gs-jwt/README.md

 ### GS JWT Authentication for WP REST API

 ### Description

-Extends the WP REST API using JSON Web Tokens Authentication as an authentication method.
+Extends the WP REST API using JSON Web Tokens as an authentication method.
 GS JWT plugin provides to encode and decode JSON Web Tokens (JWT), conforming to RFC 7519.

 GET OTP and send notification by mail or SMS service

+**Support and Requests please in Github:** https://github.com/gauravin213/gs-jwt

 ### REQUIREMENTS